-On the revenues side, our core asset servicing activities (custody and fund administration business lines), boosted by the increase of the serviced Assets, generated EUR 40 million in fees (which represents an Year-on-Year increase of 7%) while, in turn, our capital markets activities generated robust revenues of EUR 24 million (compared to EUR 20 million a year ago).
+With regards to revenues, our core asset servicing activities (custody and fund administration business lines) generated EUR 52.7 million in fees (which represents a Year-on-Year increase of roughly 31%) while, in turn, our capital markets activities boosted by the hike in interest rates and the volatility of FX markets generated, with adequate controls, robust revenues of EUR 42.1 million (compared to EUR 23.6 million a year ago).

-Combination between the aforesaid revenues increase and our efforts in the field of operational effectiveness contributed to a noticeable increase of NBL's profit before tax for the fiscal year from EUR 15,1 million a year ago to EUR 24,2 million.
+The combination between the aforesaid revenues increase and our efforts in the field of operational effectiveness contributed to a noticeable increase of NBL's profit before tax for the fiscal year from EUR 24.2 million a year ago to EUR 40 million.

-In turn, the profit for the year amounted to EUR 18,2 million (compared to EUR 11,6 million a year ago).
+In turn, the Net profit for the year amounted to EUR 31 million (compared to EUR 18.2 million a year ago).

-The Bank's balance sheet remained strong from a liquidity and capital perspective and it totaled EUR 4.858 million as of 31 March 2022 (compared to EUR 3.251 million as of 31 March 2021) while shareholders' equity amounted to EUR 359 million as of 31 March 2022 (EUR 354 million as of 31 March 2021).
-In that respect, we refer to Note 39 for the proposed allocation of the profit for the year.
+The Bank's balance sheet remained strong from a liquidity and capital perspective and it totaled EUR 4,126 million as of 31 March 2023 (compared to EUR 4,858 million a Year ago) while shareholders' equity amounted to EUR 371 million as of 31 March 2023 (EUR 358,9 million as of 31 March 2022).
+In that respect, we refer to Note 37 for the proposed allocation of the profit for the year.

 From a Corporate structure perspective, NBL has neither bought its own shares nor created any branches or subsidiaries during the period.
-Moreover, there are no post-balance sheet events to report that would affect the financial results for the year ended 31 March 2022 or that would otherwise require a disclosure in the notes to the financial statements.
+Moreover, there are no post-balance sheet events to report that would affect the financial results for the year ended 31 March 2023 or that would otherwise require a disclosure in the notes to the financial statements.